Phil Fox

-Phil Fox (born August 17, 1985) was an American professional ice hockey player.
-He is currently playing with the Allen Americans of the Central Hockey League (CHL).
+Phil Fox (born August 17, 1985) is an American ice hockey coach and former player.
+He played with the Allen Americans and Fort Worth Brahmas of the Central Hockey League (CHL) and Houston Aeros of the American Hockey League (AHL).

 Fox played four years (2007-2011) of NCAA college hockey with the Northern Michigan Wildcats men's ice hockey team.

 On February 22, 2013, after nearly two seasons in the CHL, Fox made his American Hockey League debut playing with the Houston Aeros.

 Fox left the Brahmas after his two seasons to join CHL rival the Allen Americans on June 27, 2013.

-In 2019, Fox became the new Head Coach for the New Mexico Ice Wolves.
+In 2019, Fox became the first head coach for the New Mexico Ice Wolves.

+In July 2024, Fox was named as an assistant coach at his alma mater, Northern Michigan University.